Partially Equivariant Reinforcement Learning in Symmetry-Breaking Environments: Related Work

 \section{Related Work}

 \paragraph{Group equivariance in continuous control.} Recent works have applied group equivariance to imitation learning and classical control \citep{zeng2021transporter, ryu2022equivariant, ryu2024diffusion, wang2024equivariant, tie2024seed, huang2024fourier, zhao2025hierarchical, seo2023contact, seo2023geometric, seo2025equicontact}, demonstrating high data efficiency and generalization over baseline models.
-Parallel efforts have investigated group equivariance in reinforcement learning (RL) \citep{van2020mdp, kohler2024symmetric,wang2022robot,wang2022mathrm, tangri2024equivariant, nguyen2023equivariant}, showing improved sample efficiency compared to the conventional RL approaches.
+Parallel efforts have investigated group equivariance in reinforcement learning (RL) \citep{van2020mdp, kohler2024symmetric,wang2022robot,wang2022mathrm, tangri2024equivariant, nguyen2023equivariant, chang2026group}, showing improved sample efficiency compared to the conventional RL approaches.
 However, the effectiveness of equivariant RL remains limited in more general settings, such as robotic control tasks, where inherent symmetry-breaking often arises from factors including occlusions, environmental asymmetries, kinematic singularities, and complex dynamics.

 \paragraph{Approximate equivariance.} Recent studies have proposed relaxing strict group equivariance to handle symmetry-breaking in data \citep{finzi2021residual, park2024approximate, wang2022approximately, romero2022learning, van2022relaxing, hofgard2024relaxed}.
 Such approaches introduce approximate equivariance, enabling models to remain robust when exact symmetries do not hold.
 In reinforcement learning, approximate equivariant architectures have also shown improved robustness and efficiency against symmetry-breaking \citep{finzi2021residual, park2024approximate}.
-For instance, \citet{finzi2021residual} introduced residual pathways to the equivariant linear layers, while \citet{wang2022approximately} proposed a relaxed equivariant convolutional layer with expanded kernel parameterizations, which were later adopted in the RL setting by \citet{park2024approximate}.
 However, these methods primarily focus on global relaxations of equivariance at the representation level.
 In contrast, our approach addresses symmetry-breaking by minimizing local equivariance errors during the Bellman backup, thereby preventing their global propagation through value updates.